Document Control Coordinator

 WORK PERFORMED:

-- Control all technical documentation related to department and project activities within contractual requirements and TechnipFMC procedures.
+- Control all technical documentation related to department and project activities within contractual requirements and company procedures.

 - Verifying technical documents to ensure correct numbering, formatting, revision, checking approving and other client expectations.